Do I Need a Rangefinder for Golf?

 • Precise Slope Measurement: Our highly accurate laser rangefinder accounts for elevation changes and measures the angle of incline/decline, then calculates the slope adjusted distance

-• Maximum Magnification: Equipped with 6x magnification, our rangefinders for golfing feature a range of 5-1000 yards with +/- 1 yard accuracy and even measure in both yards and meters
+• Superior Magnification and Accuracy: Equipped with 6x magnification, our rangefinders feature a range of 5-1000 yards with +/- 1 yard accuracy; measures in yards or meters.
+The external Slope On/Off Switch is legal for tournament play

-• Pin-Locking Technology: Our precise laser measure with Pin Acquisition Technology (P.A.T.) allows you to lock onto a pin up to 300 yards away
+• Pin-Locking Technology: Our precise laser measure with Pin Acquisition Technology (P.A.T.) allows you to lock onto the pin up to 300 yards away; Pulse feature will emit short vibrating "burst" confirming your distance.

-• Premium Molded Hard Carry Case with carabiner and elastic "quick-close" band
+• Premium Molded Hard Carry Case with carabiner and elastic "quick-close" band.
+Units sold in the US come with a battery included.

 High end: